Alfred Codrington

-Lieutenant-General Sir Alfred Edward Codrington, GCVO, KCB (4 May 1854 – 12 September 1945), was a British Army officer who served in colonial wars in Africa during the late nineteenth century, and later commanded a reserve army during the First World War.
+Lieutenant-General Sir Alfred Edward Codrington, GCVO, KCB (4 May 1854 – 12 September 1945) was a British Army officer who served in colonial wars in Africa during the late nineteenth century, and later commanded a reserve army during the First World War.

 Military career

-Born in 1854, the second son of General Sir William Codrington, he was educated at Harrow and entered the Coldstream Guards in 1873.
+Born in 1854, the second son of General Sir William Codrington, he was educated at Harrow and entered the Coldstream Guards as a lieutenant on 1 February 1873.
 He first saw active service during the Anglo-Egyptian War of 1882, where he was mentioned in despatches.
+He was promoted to captain on 18 April 1885, to major on 4 December 1889, and to lieutenant-colonel on 29 September 1898.

-He later commanded the 1st Battalion Coldstream Guards in the Second Boer War between 1899 and 1902, where he was wounded twice.
-He took part in the Battle of Magersfontein on 10–11 December 1899, in which the defending Boer force defeated the advancing British forces amongst heavy casualties for the latter.
+He commanded the 1st Battalion Coldstream Guards in the Second Boer War between 1899 and 1902, where he was wounded twice.
+He took part in the Battle of Magersfontein on 11 December 1899, in which the defending Boer force defeated the advancing British forces amongst heavy casualties for the latter.
 Codrington was mentioned in the despatch from Lord Methuen describing the battle and how he "though wounded, insisted on remaining in command of his battalion till nightfall".
 In March 1900 he was stationed at the British camp at Modder River, when he was reported to be with a small party of officers foraging at farms north of Bloemfontein.
 They were caught by Boer troops, and he was wounded in the leg.
-He was mentioned in despatches later in the war, and given a brevet promotion as colonel.
+He was mentioned in despatches later in the war, and given a brevet promotion as colonel dated 29 November 1900.
 For his service, he received the Queen's medal with three clasps, and the King's medal with two clasps.
-After his return to the United Kingdom, he was placed on half-pay as he resigned his command of the 1st battalion on 28 October 1902.
+After his return to the United Kingdom, he was placed on half-pay as he resigned his command of a battalion on 28 October 1902.